flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 ![Flutter architecture][img-flutter]

-Because of the layered structure of the Flutter API we can:
+Because of the layered structure of the Flutter API we are able to:

 * Make a widget that is responsible for laying out its children;
 * Unit-test our custom layout widget *without starting an emulator*;